KSTS: News operation

-Effective June 27, 2016, the morning and 10 a.m. newscasts were canceled in order to begin the production of weekend editions of the 5:30 and 11 p.m. newscasts beginning July 2.
+Effective June 27, 2016, the morning and 10 a.m. newscasts were canceled in order to begin the production of weekend editions of the 6 p.m. and 11 p.m. newscasts beginning July 2.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+KSTS's transmitter is located on Mount Allison.
+The station's signal is multiplexed:

 Between them, KNTV and KSTS broadcast the same five services (48.3 and 48.4 on the KNTV multiplex simulcast 48.1 and 48.2 on the KSTS multiplex and vice versa for KNTV), though Oxygen is only broadcast by KSTS.

 Analog-to-digital conversion

-KSTS shut down its analog signal, over UHF channel 48, on June 12, 2009, as part of the federally mandated transition from analog to digital television, and continued broadcasting in digital on channel 49, using virtual channel 48.
+KSTS shut down its analog signal, on UHF channel 48, on June 12, 2009, as part of the federally mandated transition from analog to digital television, and continued broadcasting in digital on channel 49, using virtual channel 48.

 The station was repacked from channel 49 to 19 in 2020.